Xmetalfanx/linuxSetup/documentation/development/templateGuide.md

   - *.AppImage*
     - <u>todo</u>: code to ASK the user if they want the script to +x for them should be in the "extract/handle" step....
 NONE of that (or even instructions how to run) should be in individual app locations

 ---

 ## Install from the AUR

-1. Call 'aurInstall'
+1. Call *aurAppInstall*

+   - * name of function may change later

    - What gets passed
      - **packageName**

+2. what happens in aurAppInstall

-2. Pass to a function to check if *trizen* or *yay* is installed
+   1. Pass to a function to check if *trizen* or *yay* is installed

-   - if both are installed, the user is prompted for a menu for which one they rather use (if you are that advanced, and extra menu isn't that bad ... after all you are on arch)
+   - ​	if both are installed, the user is prompted for a menu for which one they rather use (if you are that advanced, and extra menu isn't that bad ... after all you are on arch)
-     - if one or the other is installed, the right steps are taken (using *packageName* )
+     - ​	if one or the other is installed, the right steps are taken using that one
+       - (if a user has one but not the other and wants to try the other, this may be an issue i need to address down the line )

-- function *installYay* and *installTrizen* = to actually install yay or trizen, not apps via those two AUR Helpers
+- functions *installYay* and *installTrizen* = to actually install yay or trizen, not apps via those two AUR Helpers

 ------

 ## Universal App Function

-- Off the top of my head, the idea should be to use this and ANY OF THE options above should work

 IN THEORY, I should be able to pass anything that downloads these formats to *metaExternalDownload* with the right (say "debURL" or "tarballURL") as an argument